prophet555/hammertime/src/content/post/neovim.md

 Some of the shortcuts that I learnt, to add to all the shortcuts learnt for every other app. sp f f , sp t h , sp c h, :qall, :wqall , x p , ctrl w w , :vsp

+Added obsidian.nvim and the UI looks amazing but having issues making the auto-suggestions play nice and not get error messages.